sanatren/Easy-notes/README.md

-# An Simple Notes app with NLP and deep learning features .
+# An Simple Notes app AI and Ml features .
 #still working on this.....

 #last update : language translator.